nextpyp/pyp/docs/reference/cli/classification.rst

 Classification tutorial
 =======================

-This tutorial shows how to process tilt-series from the `E. coli. ribosomes (EMPIAR-10304) <https://www.ebi.ac.uk/empiar/EMPIAR-10304/>`_ dataset
+This tutorial shows how to process tilt-series from the `E. coli. ribosomes (EMPIAR-10304) <https://www.ebi.ac.uk/empiar/EMPIAR-10304/>`_ dataset.

-We first use the command below to download and decompress a zip file containing: 1) a script to download the raw tilt-series from EMPIAR, 2) corresponding metadata with tilt angles and acquisition order, and 3) an initial model:
+We first use the command below to download and decompress a tbz file containing: 1) a script to download the raw tilt-series from EMPIAR, 2) corresponding metadata with tilt angles and acquisition order, and 3) an initial model:

 .. code-block:: bash
     # cd to a location in the shared file system and run: